Norsk Luftambulanse: Establishment

 A government commission which published its results in 1977 considered the possibility for a helicopter-based air ambulance service.
 They concluded that although there could be benefits with a service, the cost would have to weighed up with other health activities.
 The commission also commented on that the helicopters would lay hold on a large number of physicians.

 Parallel with this work the Drøbak-based Jens Moe started working with plans to establish a helicopter ambulance service.
 He was inspired by the systems applied in West Germany and Switzerland, run by ADAC and Rega.
-This model involved manning the helicopter with an anesthesiologist, a rescue swimmer and a pilot.
-Since the late 1960s he had been working for an improved ambulance service, which he wanted manned with anesthesiologists or anesthesia nurses.
+This model involved crewing the helicopter with an anesthesiologist, a rescue swimmer and a pilot.
+Since the late 1960s he had been working for an improved ambulance service, which he wanted to carry anesthesiologists or anesthesia nurses.

 Norsk Luftambulanse AS was incorporated on 6 November 1977, originally with Moe, Fred Øistein Andersen and Ingvar Vilfladt as shareholders.
 However, they were in need of funding and decided to establish a foundation which would own the operating company and fund it through charitable donations.
 They decided to follow the example of the German Björn-Steiger-Stiftung and name the foundation after a patient who probably would have lived with quicker response times.
 They identified the nine-year-old Bård Østgaard who drowned in Groruddammen in Oslo in August 1975.
 The parents were sceptical, but hesitantly agreed to the naming scheme.
 Within a few weeks Moe had organized a 700,000 Norwegian krone loan from Storebrand.
 On 26 November 1977, Bård Østgaards Stiftelse was incorporated.

 Initially the foundation started fund-raising to run a one-year trial with a helicopter based near Oslo.
 Moe and Andersen held a meeting with Minister of Social Affairs Ruth Ryste.
 Although she saw the advantages of the case, she could not support it.
 A major concern was that the service would be provided in Eastern Norway, the most densely populated part of the country.
 She stated if such a service was adapted, it should be provided equally throughout the country and the Western Norway or Northern Norway would be more natural areas to start, with longer distances and poor infrastructure.